Daniel-Chow-YC/Ansible-notes/README.md

 # Ansible Notes

-This repo contains notes on ansible
+This repo contains notes on ansible.
 Each folder contains notes in accordance with the file name.